Thomas Anthony Dooley III: CIA recruitment and Deliver Us From Evil

-In 1956, Dooley's book Deliver Us from Evil was released and became a best-seller, establishing him as an icon of American humanitarian and anti-communist activities abroad.
-His vivid accounts of communist atrocities committed on Catholic refugees appear to have been either fabricated or exaggerated.
+In 1956, Dooley's book Deliver Us from Evil became a best-seller, establishing him as an icon of American humanitarian and anti-communist activities abroad.
+His vivid accounts of communist atrocities committed on Catholic refugees were not verifiable.
 It has been alleged that Dooley was passing along descriptions of events that had been created by Landsdale and his team.
 In 1956, U.S. officials who were stationed in the Hanoi-Haiphong area during his tour of duty submitted a lengthy report to the U.S. Information Agency holding that Deliver Us from Evil was "not the truth" and that the accounts of Viet Minh atrocities were "nonfactual and exaggerated."
-However, the US government kept the report classified for nearly thirty years.
+However, these reports remained classified for nearly thirty years.
 James Fisher allows that the U.S. Information Agency report was "valid," but he also argues it "must be viewed with some suspicion" because they were preparing to "discredit Dooley" as "an insurance policy against a renewed outbreak of anti-internationalism."

 Dooley's book featured exceptionally gory tales of religious persecution.
 The doctor claimed the Viet Minh jammed chopsticks into the ears of children to keep them from hearing the Lord's Prayer and regularly mutilated Catholic instructors.
 Most sensationally, he fabricated a story of the Viet Minh pounding nails into the head of a priest—"a communist version of the crown of thorns, once forced on the Savior of whom he preached."
 He also claimed that Ho Chi Minh's forces had "disemboweled more than 1,000 native women in Hanoi."
-Thirty years after his death, in response to a journalist's question, Lederer said that "the atrocities the doctor described 'never took place.'"
-At the time, however, Lederer brokered a deal with Reader's Digest to publish Dooley's claims to their massive audience; and, he used him as the "real-life model" for Father John Finian, a heroic character in The Ugly American.
+Thirty years after his death, in response to a journalist's question, Lederer said that "the atrocities the doctor described 'never took place."
+At the time, however, Lederer brokered a deal with Reader's Digest to publish Dooley's claims and he used him as the "real-life model" for Father John Finian, a heroic character in The Ugly American.
+Critics noted the book's ability to describe horror and suffering, but one noted that "His book is less happy when he attempts to fill in the historical background."
+Dooley's grasp of the geo-political situation was superficial.

-Commenting on these allegations, Seth Jacobs wrote that although Dooley "may have exaggerated or fabricated", this was not done to make his book more sensational.
-Instead, these atrocity stories grew out of a period of immersion in the refugee drama, from September 1954 to May 1955, a period during which he drove himself so mercilessly that he went from 180 to 120 pounds, "nearly died of malarial fever, acquired four types of intestinal worms, and suffered so acutely from sleep deprivation that he frequently hallucinated."
-Jacobs speculated that something more than careerism or sentimentality, a "growing empathy", was motivating him, because before he had always avoided responsibility but now "he could not get enough of it": he was in charge of a network of clinics that treated up to 500 people per day; he regularly performed major surgery; he lobbied pharmaceutical companies for antibiotics; and, "in large part due to his vigilance, not a single epidemic broke out in Haiphong or on the ships leaving for Saigon."
+Commenting on these allegations, Seth Jacobs wrote that although Dooley "may have exaggerated or fabricated," this was not done to make his book more sensational.
+Instead, these atrocity stories grew out of a period of immersion in refugee life, from September 1954 to May 1955, a period during which he drove himself so mercilessly that he went from 180 to 120 pounds, "nearly died of malarial fever, acquired four types of intestinal worms, and suffered so acutely from sleep deprivation that he frequently hallucinated."
+Whereas Dooley had previously avoided responsibility, now "he could not get enough of it": he regularly performed major surgery and lobbied pharmaceutical companies.